abrahamzetz/abrahamzetz/README.md

 - 👋 Hi, I’m @abrahamzetz
-- 💼 I'm working as a Data Analyst, soon starting a new role as a Data Engineer
+- 💼 I'm working as a Data Engineer
 - 📫 Reach me on https://abrahamsetiawan.com

 <!---